imxtx/simple-online-avatar-pre/README.md

-# simple-online-avatar-pre
+# 🧼SOAP: Simple Online Avatar Presentation

-Generate online presentation videos with a single click.
+Soap can help you generate online academic presentation videos with a single click, as long as your slides are well-prepared.